devops329/devops/instruction/grafana/grafana.md

 You have just created your first visualization dashboard.
 Way to go!
 Now let's add another panel by duplicating the first one and modifying its properties.

-1. Click on the panels dot menu and select `Duplicate`.
+1. Click on the panel's dot menu and select `Duplicate`.

    ![Duplicate menu](duplicateMenu.png)